 Please do not make any sort of deals with your camper, such as, “If you don’t like it, we will come get you right away.”
 Assure your camper that you have confidence in her ability to be successful at camp.
 Please avoid any language that may convey the message that you doubt her ability or that she might not like her camp experience.
 Homesickness is not pleasant, but when your camper learns to overcome it, she will have an even greater sense of accomplishment and independence.

 There are several wonderful websites that you may refer to regarding homesickness: acacamps.org and parenting.com.
 Please take the following quote to heart: "Camp should not be considered an emotional ordeal or rite of passage that must be endured, but the experience does foster resilience when children show themselves to be capable of coping with and recovering from homesickness at camp." (from "Homesick Campers" by Carleton Kendrick.

 We have a Catholic Mass every Sunday.
 This is an opportunity for campers from diverse faith traditions to stop and reflect on family, friends, and a peaceful, healthy world.
 Homilies are geared toward young people and focus on kindness, generosity, and gratitude as the driving principles behind a fulfilling life.
 This time builds community and allows us to sing joyfully and come together thoughtfully.

-Chapel singing takes place for a half-hour on Wednesdays, when we practice some of our traditional songs.
+Chapel singing takes place for a half-hour on Thursdays, when we practice some of our traditional songs.